dc-atlas/bcml/doc/creation.rst

  * `XMLSpy <http://www.altova.com/xml-editor/>`_ (commercial)
  * `XMLSpear <http://www.donkeydevelopment.com>`_ (freeware)
+ *  Eclipse IDE (open source)
+ *  Microsoft Visual Studio (free Express version, commercial professional and better).

 Describing how to write a SBGN compliant pathway is outside the scope of the document: in any case, you should use the `SBGN Process description specification <http://precedings.nature.com/documents/3721/version/1>`_ as a reference on how to structure your pathway.
 More detailed information on BCML itself and what it supports are in the schema documentation.
+Each of the objects of SBGN PD has a homonym correspondent in BCML.

 Writing annotations
 -------------------